Trusted by

 Stellenbosch Community Recycling

-• Technology › AMS-III.AJ (CDM) Recovery and recycling solid waste that would otherwise have ended up in landfill, using DEFRA 2018 conversion factors.
+Technology › AMS-III.AJ (CDM) Recovery and recycling solid waste that would otherwise have ended up in landfill, using DEFRA 2025 conversion factors.

 Description of Project

-The project developer of the Stellenbosch Community Recycling project, CL Waste and Scrap Metal, assists local communities and local governments in realising the virtuous cycles between human and ecological wellbeing.
+The project developer of the Stellenbosch Community Recycling project, CL Trading / CL Waste Scrap Metal, assists local communities and local governments in realising the virtuous cycles between human and ecological wellbeing.
 One of the ways in which they do this is by enabling the establishment of local recycling operations, focused on community-based waste collectors or “waste–preneurs”, schools and local businesses in the Western Cape.
-These waste collectors, schools and businesses collect recycling, sells it to CL Waste and Scrap Metal who then further process and trades this recycling material that would otherwise end up in a municipal landfill and water bodies.
+These waste collectors, schools and businesses collect recycling, sells it to CL Waste Scrap Metal who then further process and trades this recycling material that would otherwise end up in a municipal landfill and water bodies.
 Stellenbosch Community Recycling is one such project.

 The word “wastepreneurs” was coined by the Wastepreneurs intiative, however, the Stellenbosch Community Recycling project is independent of Wastepreneurs and its projects.